ferparra/My-Readwise/pages/Scott Barry Kaufman on the Science of Transcendence (highlights).md

 	- Self Acceptance is a Game Changer

 	  Summary:
-	  Self acceptance is about owning your behaviour in a way that basically dissipates shame.
+	  [[Self-acceptance]] is about owning your behaviour in a way that basically dissipates [[shame]].
 I think you're also seeing this play out more controversially in the setrans movement.
 You know, i'm a lot of these individuals a who have gender identities that are extraordinarily mismatched to their physical bodies.
 That experience is disorientig f for people t question.
 What's controversial is, what do you do with that?
 Do you call yourself a different gender, or do you deal with it in other ways?
 And that's openf for discussion, i think, debate.
 But nevertheless, if you can have self acceptance over the fact that you are out there, you know, on a bell curve

 	  Transcript:
 	  Speaker 2